William-La/cs124/design.md

 ![Task 3 End](./img/task3end.jpg)

 ### Task 4 - Rename the item "Text John" to "Text John about bank statements"
+Starting with a list including the "Text John" task, users can press the dropdown arrow icon to the right of the task title.
+Pressing this opens up a menu with two options: "Edit Item" and "Delete Item".
+When users press the "Edit Item" option, they are taken to a new page where they can edit the task that pre-exists in the text field.
+Once they edit the task title, they can press the submit button and the item will be updated on the main todo screen.

 Start

 ![Task 4 Start](./img/task4start.jpg)